-Nevertheless, since there are several versions of the JVM specification, we have chosen to explicitly support Oracle JDK 1.6.0_20 (32 or 64 bit).
+Nevertheless, since there are several versions of the JVM specification, we have chosen to explicitly support Oracle JDK 1.6.0_27 (64 bit) in Linux and Oracle JDK 1.6.0_24 (32 bit) in Windows.

-To perform the evaluation process we limit the hardware platform to the the most commonly used: Generic x86 32 or 64 bit server.
+To perform the evaluation process we limit the hardware platform to the most commonly used: Generic x86 32 or 64 bit server.